 Figure 13.
-Aero Commander
+Bell 407 Helicopter

-Corporate safety standards may require extra equipment to be carried on board the plane such as a life raft and a personal EPIRB/radio beacon for each passenger.
-For the 2017 survey, each passenger was equipped with a Nautilus LifeLine VHF-GPS Radio.
-If a life raft is needed, this should be communicated to the charter company early to allow them to find and fit it as they are not a normal aviation requirement over water.
+Health and safety standards will require extra equipment to be carried on board the plane while flying over the ocean, including a mandatory life raft, a personal EPIRB/radio beacon and life jackets for each passenger.
+For the 2017 survey, each passenger was equipped with a Nautilus LifeLine VHF-GPS Radio, in 2022 the life jackets used were equipped with a personal EPIRB.
+The requirement for a life raft should be communicated to the charter company early to allow them to find and fit it as they are not a normal aviation requirement over water.

-Corporate safety standards and the availability of suitable aircraft may severely limit the choice of plane for the survey.
+Corporate safety standards, the availability of suitable aircraft and requirement of low altitude qualified pilots will severely limit the choice of aircrafts available for the survey and the scheduling of each flight.